 Are you on the internet networks enough to see these notices come up so that you can quickly change your password, or do you just end up finding out this type of information through general news media?

-If you one of those internet users that use the same password for all or many of the sites you register with so you can remember it, which I highly recommend not being, and a site is hacked — it is advised that you change all of your passwords.
+If you are one of those internet users that use the same password for all or many of the sites you’re registered with so you can remember it, which I highly recommend not being, and one of those sites is hacked — it is advised that you change all of your passwords.
 When using the same password(s) (or very similar ones) on all of the sites you are registered with, the bad guys that end up with this list now have access to all of your accounts.
 Did you realize that?

 Okay, so my main point is, how long did it take you to find out LinkedIn was hacked?
-Being a virtual assistant that manages social media – always being plugged-in to the internet – I found out shortly after it was officially announced.
+Being a social media manager – always being plugged into the internet – I found out shortly after it was officially announced.
 I then immediately sent out an urgent email to all of my clients notifying them and asking what steps they wanted me to assist with.

 Do you have someone watching your back on the internet?
-Expert social media virtual assistant’s can do that for you as they always have an eye on what news is out there about the major social networks, and they are also always checking to see where you and your company name pop up too!
+Expert social media managers can do that for you as they always have an eye on what news is out there about the major social networks, and they are also always checking to see where you and your company’s name pop up!